-BCCC is easily accessible by both public transportation and a free shuttle between its two main campuses, the Liberty Campus in West Baltimore, bordering the historic Ashburton, Park Heights, and Liberty Heights communities, and the Harbor Campus in downtown's Inner Harbor.
+BCCC is easily accessible by both public transportation and a free shuttle (for BCCC students, faculty and staff) between its two main campuses, the Liberty Campus in West Baltimore, and the Harbor Campus in downtown's Inner Harbor.
 Use of BCCC's facilities is open to community groups.
-Call 410-462-8392 for more information.
+Call 410-462-8393 for more information.
 BCCC is a smoke-free, drug-free campus.
-See Appendix, pages 207 and 208 for full policies.
+See Appendix, pages 210 and 211 for full policies.